 Most are so happy to share something interesting or fun that happened in their very own lives or just a pretty picture they took of something.
 It also makes it easier for them to explain what is going on in their lives.

 You can also encourage the rest of the group to ask them the 5 W Questions:

 - Why is this photo special to you?

 Include these to make this a great activity for adults and advanced learners.

 Project-based learning (PBL)

 Speaking of phones.
-Since most people have internet on their phones, you can ask the students to do some projects together.
+Since most people are connected to the internet on their phones, you can ask the students to do some projects together.
 Pair them up and tell them to present their findings to the class.
-They are news presenters and they have to find a new story that they will share with the class but make sure they find the information from an English site.

 Find something in common

 All humans want to form connections with other people so there is nothing better than to find out what you have in common with a classmate.